eikek/docspell/README.md

 document is a tedious task.
 What if most of it could be done automatically?

-It is provided as a REST server and a web application.
+It is provided as a REST server and a web application and is intended to be self-hosted.

 ## How it works